dpnpinto/PintoSniffer/README.md

 # PintoSniffer

-## This project aims to create a comprehensive system for evaluating LAN communication and alerting the administrator to any suspicious activity.
+## This project aims to create a comprehensive system for evaluating LAN communications and alerting the user/admin to any suspicious activity.

-The following are some preliminary tests I've conducted, involving frame evaluation with a large language model (LLM) and real-time data acquisition.
+The following files are some preliminary tests I've conducted, involving frame evaluation with a large language model (LLM) and real-time data acquisition.
 I will use the smallest available computer for this project and share the results.

 At the moment using:
 - Linux (Arch/Alpine)